|Triplet Arp 274 [Courtesy NASA]

 The process of peer review has been an essential part of both scientific research and the larger world of scholarly communication for centuries.
 It requires a huge amount of time and effort on the part of researchers, both to prepare manuscripts for peer review and also to review manuscripts written by other researchers.
 But the resulting peer-reviewed journals and conference proceedings are of significantly higher quality as a result.
 While the process is certainly not foolproof, and lapses have occurred of both types (accepting bad papers and rejecting good papers), it has demonstrated itself to be a highly effective means of uncovering truth.

-With regards to both the creationist-intelligent design literature and also the "new atheist" literature, it is significant to note that, as far as anyone can determine, these writers have not even seriously attempted, much less succeeded, in publishing their work in reputable peer-reviewed academic journals.
-This literature is often cast in scientific terminology, references to history or philosophy, or other trappings of serious scholarship, and may be persuasive to those who lack professional training in the particular fields of science, religious history or philosophy, but it is not real professional scholarship.
+With regards to both the creationist-intelligent design literature and also the "new atheist" literature, it is significant to note that, as far as anyone can determine, hardly any of these writers have even attempted, much less succeeded, in publishing their work in reputable peer-reviewed academic journals.
+This literature may be cast in scientific terminology, include references to history or philosophy, and have other trappings of serious scholarship, and may be persuasive to those who lack professional training in the particular fields of science, religious history or philosophy, but it is not real professional scholarship.

 See also Atheists,